-Wildfires, wood burning, and air stagnation increase the fine particulate matter (PM2.5/PM10) in the air we breathe.
+Wildfires, wood burning, and air stagnation increase the fine particulate matter (PM 2.5/PM10) in the air we breathe.
 Fine particulate matter travels easily indoors, especially through doors, windows, and small openings.
 Over time, concentrations of fine particulate matter indoors can approach the level of concentration outdoors.
-Schools should use MERV 13 rated filters or greater in their HVAC systems if the system is capable.
-Supplemental use of properly sized HEPA air purifiers have also been shown to improve indoor air quality by reducing particulate matter and chemicals found in smoke.
+School buildings with enhanced filtration will have improved indoor air quality.
+Schools should use MERV 13 rated filters in their HVAC systems if the system is capable.
+Supplemental use of properly sized HEPA air purifiers have also been shown to improve indoor air quality by reducing particulate matter and chemicals in smoke.

 Cloth face coverings and dust masks offer little protection against harmful air pollutants in wildfire smoke because these coverings do not capture most small particles in smoke.

-Anyone thinking about wearing an N95 mask or respirator should consult their physician prior to doing so.
+Anyone thinking about wearing an N95 mask or respirator should consult with their physician prior to doing so.
 Individuals experiencing symptoms such as wheezing, shortness of breath, chest pain, headache, and dizziness should be seen by a medical provider.
-Schools should be aware of students with asthma and other chronic conditions and consider accommodations for these students to minimize their exposure to wildfire smoke.

-Visit AirQuality.mt.gov for more information on particulate matter and how to protect your health during poor air quality conditions.
+Visit dphhs.mt.gov/airquality for more information on particulate matter and how to protect your health during poor air quality conditions.